ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## After the London Upgrade {#post-london}

+[The London Upgrade](/history/#london) aims to make transacting on Ethereum more predictable for users by overhauling Ethereum's transaction-fee-mechanism.
+The high-level benefits introduced by this change include better transaction fee estimation, generally quicker transaction inclusion, and reducing the ETH rate of inflation by burning a percentage of transaction fees.

-Starting with [the London network upgrade](/history/#london), every block has a base fee, the minimum price per unit of gas for inclusion in this block, calculated by the network protocol based on network demand.
+Starting with the London network upgrade, every block has a base fee, the minimum price per unit of gas for inclusion in this block, calculated by the network protocol based on network demand.
 Optionally, users can also set a priority fee (tip).

 Calculating the total transaction fee works as follows: `Gas units (limit) * (Base fee + Tip)`